webplatform/docs/guides/advanced_selectors_guide/index.md

 <code>blockquote:first-child</code> would select nothing, because the first child is not a <code>&lt;blockquote&gt;</code>.

 <code>first-of-type</code> and <code>last-of-type</code> again work in a very similar way, but they select based on the type of element, not the position of child it is.
-So <code>article:first-of-type</code> would select exactly the same <code>&lt;article&gt;</code> element as <code>article:first-child</code>, but <code>blockquote:first-of-type</code> would select the single <code>&lt;blockquote&gt;</code> in the example, because it is the first of its type, even thought it is the 6th child.
+So <code>article:first-of-type</code> selects exactly the same <code>&lt;article&gt;</code> element as <code>article:first-child</code>, but <code>blockquote:first-of-type</code> selects the single <code>&lt;blockquote&gt;</code> in the example, because it is the first of its type, even though it is the sixth child.

-There are a few others to quickly consider:
+There are a few others to consider:

-* <code>only-child</code>: Selects an element only if it is the only child of it's parent, eg <code>article:only-child</code> wouldn't select anything in our example above, because there is more than one <code>&lt;article&gt;</code> child.
+* <code>only-child</code>: Selects an element only if it is the only child of its parent.
+The selector  <code>article:only-child</code> wouldn't select anything in our example above, because there is more than one <code>&lt;article&gt;</code> child.
-* <code>only-of-type</code>: Selects an element only if it is the only sibling of it's type inside the parent element. eg <code>blockquote:only-of-type</code> would select the <code>&lt;blockquote&gt;</code> in the above example because it is the only one of its type present.
+* <code>only-of-type</code>: Selects an element only if it is the only sibling of its type inside the parent element.
+So <code>blockquote:only-of-type</code> would select the <code>&lt;blockquote&gt;</code> in the above example because it is the only one of its type that exists.
 * <code>empty</code>: selects an element only if it has no children whatsoever (including text nodes).
 For example <code>div:empty</code> would select <code>&lt;div&gt;&lt;/div&gt;</code>, but not <code>&lt;div&gt;1&lt;/div&gt;</code> or <code>&lt;div&gt;&lt;p&gt;Hi!&lt;/p&gt;&lt;/div&gt;</code>

 == Pseudo-elements ==